 This level deals with fully autonomous cars, which means that they are capable of handling all driving responsibilities in all road conditions.
 At this level, there is no need for a driver.

-How to Ensure Functional Safety for Each Autonomous Vehicle Level
+How to Ensure Functional Safety for Each Autonomous Vehicles Level

-For each autonomous vehicle level for driving, it is essential that you ensure that the code is safe, secure, and reliable.
-The easiest and most efficient way to achieve this goal is by using a static code analyzer — like Helix QAC — to help enforce both automotive coding guidelines — such as MISRA and AUTOSAR — and functional safety standards — such as ISO 26262,
+For each autonomous vehicle level for driving, it is essential that you ensure that the automotive embedded software is safe, secure, and reliable.
+The easiest and most efficient way to achieve this goal is by using a static code analyzer — like Helix QAC — to help enforce both automotive coding guidelines — such as MISRA and AUTOSAR — and functional safety standards — such as ISO 26262.

 By using Helix QAC, you are able to apply coding guidelines to verify that your code meets the necessary safety standard requirements — regardless of the autonomous driving level.